The Fear (Higson novel): Summary

-As night draws closer, zombies come out in large numbers and chase the group to a house where they think kids are living, which is primarily due to Marco believing an arm sticking out of a container on a table (with an upright kids body next to it) was waving at them to come in.
+As night draws closer, zombies come out and chase the group to a house where they think kids are living, which is primarily due to Marco believing an arm sticking out of a container on a table (with an upright kids body next to it) was waving at them to come in.
 Instead, it turns out to be the Collector's lair, and the group encounter the large monster.
 They make a run for it, unaware that they've left Olivia behind.
 She kills herself before the Collector can get her by jumping off a high balcony to her death.
 The group later arrives at the Natural History Museum where they find Brooke and the others, and meet Robbie (their Head of Security), Justin (the leader), and Paul (Olivia's brother).
 Paul asks for Olivia, but Courtney explains that Olivia was killed by the Collector.
 Paul goes hysterical after learning about Olivia's death, and he becomes determined to kill the Collector.
 DogNut's group, Robbie, Jackson (a friend of Robbie's), Ryan's hunters, and several others from the museum all join with Paul to kill the Collector.
 The large group coaxes the Collector out of his lair onto the road, where they savagely beat him to death.
-Jackson, one of the girls from Ryan's group, ultimately finishes the job by stabbing a spear through the Collectors neck, where she also stabbed him there before, but not to the extent of killing him.
+Jackson, one of the girls from Ryan's group, ultimately finishes the job by stabbing a spear through the Collectors neck.